Topl/BramblSc-docs/docs/Modules/Crypto/Generation/Mnemonic/Mnemonic.md

 #### Description

-Returns a SHA-256 hash of the expected contents of the file identified by `filePath()`.
+Returns an SHA-256 hash of the expected contents of the file identified by `filePath()`.

 #### Parameters